Lightning-AI/pytorch-lightning/docs/Trainer/Training Loop.md

 ---
 #### Early stopping
-To enable ealry-stopping, define the callback and give it to the trainer.
+To enable early-stopping, define the callback and give it to the trainer.
 ``` {.python}
 from pytorch_lightning.callbacks import EarlyStopping